Panamá Viejo: History

-From 1520 some Genoese merchants ruled the commerce and the Port of Old Panama (Panamá Viejo) on the Pacific Ocean for a century, thanks to a concession given by the Spaniards, who had the Republic of Genoa as allies.
+From 1520, some Genoese merchants ruled the commerce of Old Panama (Panamá Viejo) on the Pacific Ocean for a century, thanks to a concession given by the Spaniards, who had the Republic of Genoa as allies.

-Between 1586 and 1587 already there were 11 Italians in Panama, for naturalization and the right to stay in Panama.
+Between 1586 and 1587, there were already 11 Italians in Panama, seeking naturalization and the right to stay in Panama.
 According to a census around 1587, Panama City had 548 inhabitants (some of them descendants of the first Genoese settlers), of whom 53 were foreigners and of these 18 were Italians.

 In 1539 and 1563, the city suffered a number of fires which destroyed parts of it but did not impede the city's development.
 In 1610, the city reached a population of 5,000, with 500 houses, as well as convents, chapels, a hospital and a cathedral.

 At the beginning of the 17th century, the city was attacked several times by pirates and by indigenous people from Darién.
 On 2 May 1620, an earthquake damaged many buildings in the city.
 On 21 February 1644, the Great Fire destroyed 83 religious buildings, including the cathedral.
 At this time, there were 8,000 people living in the city.

 In 1670, the city counted 10,000 inhabitants.
-On 28 January 1671, the Welsh privateer Henry Morgan attacked the city with 1,400 men, marching from the Caribbean coast across the jungle.
-Morgan's force defeated the city's militia then proceeded to sack Panamá.
+On 28 January 1671, in response to intelligence that the colonies of New Spain were gathering forces to attack Jamaica, the Welsh privateer Henry Morgan attacked the city with 1,400 men, marching from the Caribbean coast across the jungle.
+Forces sent from Panama to ambush Morgan in the jungle passes ran away rather than face them and, although tired and hungry from their nine-day march, Morgan's force reached the plains outside the city.
+Although outnumbered, and facing heavy guns and cavalry, the English defeated the city's militia then proceeded to sack Panamá.

 Either Morgan and his army started a fire that burned the city or the Captain General Emanuel Gonzalez Revilla ordered the explosion of the gunpowder magazines.
+The city's viceroy, Don Juan Perez de Guzman himself wrote, "I endeavoured with all my industry to persuade the soldiers to turn and face our enemies but it was impossible; so that nothing hindering them, they entered the city to which the slave and owners of the houses had set fire".
+Morgan wrote, "There we were forced to put out the fires of the enemy's houses; but it was in vain, for by 12 at night it was all consumed that might be called the City".
+These contemporary accounts both strongly support the story that it was burned by its inhabitants; indeed there was no incentive for the English to set it alight as they had not had chance to loot it.
 Either way, the resulting fire destroyed the city.
-Morgan's attack caused the loss of thousands of lives and Panamá had to be rebuilt a few kilometres to the west on a new site (the current one).
+Morgan's attack caused the loss of thousands of lives (his report stated 400 Spanish casualties) and Panamá had to be rebuilt a few kilometres to the west on a new site (the current one).